JelenadlS/capstone-project/README.md

 # Capstone Project

-This is my capstone project of the web development bootcamp at [neueFische](https://www.neuefische.de/weiterbildung/web-development)
+This is my capstone project of the web development bootcamp at [neuefische GmbH](https://www.neuefische.de/weiterbildung/web-development)

 ## About the App

 Don't you hate these times: friends ask you out for dinner and you keep forgetting the name of this one restaurant you always wanted to go to?
 Or just imagine, you see a poster of an upcoming amazing event somewhere and you directly know; I wanna go there with my best friend but how should I remember?
 ....
-Forget these struggles by using Togather!
+Forget these struggles by using [Togather](https://capstone-project-khaki-mu.vercel.app/)!
+(hosted by vercel)
 <img style="float: right" src="./src/images/capstone-project.png" alt="screen shot of app" width="250px" />

 You can add an activity to your list either linked with a friends name or just for yourself.
 Later on, when being home and you have time to share it or someone asks, you can check the app and it tells you what you saved for your future activities.
 Also you can check what you did and linked - get inspired!